Beyond Disagreements: The Psychology of Conflict Resolution in Clinical Teams for Optimal Patient Care

 Obsessive Compulsive Personality Disorder and the Fear of Being a Fool

-Team IIBP Anveshan, Business Psychology, Corporate Social Responsibility, General Psychology, Issue 34, Organizational Culture, Social justice, Volume 4
+Team IIBP Anveshan, Business Psychology, Corporate Social Responsibility, General Psychology, Organizational Culture, Social justice, Volume 4

 Having an eye for detail puts the task in focus, but when the eye refuses to blink, the entire picture is blurred.
 This is a glimpse into how individuals with Obsessive Compulsive Personality Disorder (OCPD) struggle to finish tasks at hand.
 OCPD falls under Cluster C of personality disorders and includes symptoms that often tend to interfere with normal functioning, …